 You might want to add some features to the website or develop some graphics to help explain concepts to interested press, so to be on the safe side we’ll add 10%.
 In other words: With €6.000 reserved in your budget proposal, you are guaranteed to have a good website.

 We have made plenty of websites in this category.
-You can see some examples at www.targetcare.eu and www.denimstudy.eu, but if you want to make an impact or if you have a specific or sensitive target audience (patients, for example), it can be worth investing more into the website and create a real banger!
+You can see some examples at www.driveproject.eu, www.eviction.eu, and www.4d-reef.eu but if you want to make an impact with infographics and animation videos or if you have a specific or sensitive target audience (patients, for example), it can be worth investing more into the website and create a real banger!

 We love making websites, but what we love even more is making websites that stand out, are funky, and really create a lasting impression.
 Science communication should not be boring!